 Located in the pretty village of Fiskardo, the almost perfectly preserved Roman Cemetery was discovered in 2006 when excavations were taking place for a new building.
 The plot is in the shape of a small house and archaeologists discovered offerings of pottery, bronzes and jewellery in the vaulted graves as well as a stone coffin….
 Read more

 In September 1943, following the Italian Armistice, 5,155 soldiers from the Italian 33rd Acqui Infantry Division were massacred by the Germans on the island.
 The massacre began on the 21st September and lasted for one week.
-A further 3,00o soldiers drowned after the German ships carrying them away from Kefalonia to concentration camps were lost at… Read more
+A further 3,000 soldiers drowned after the German ships carrying them away from Kefalonia to concentration camps were lost at… Read more

 Walk through history and enjoy magnificent views Located about 9km from Agia Efimia and 2km from Sami, on the top of the hill, stands the ancient Acropolis of Sami.
 If you enjoy walking, try the following route: On your way to or back from Antisamos beach, you follow the sign to “Ancient Acropolis of Sami” with the car.

 Church’s ruins The Byzantine Basilica of Fiskardo dates back to the 6th century AD.
-An impressive Venetian Lighthouse is still standing there with a later British built replacement at the back.
+An impressive Venetian Lighthouse “Faros” is still standing there with a later British built replacement at the back.
 The remains of a Byzantine Basilica stand nearby.
 In 2018 an extensive renovation programme took place to preserve the lighthouse, which unfortunately is… Read more

 Kefalonia’s second largest town It is a beautiful little town, the second largest after Argostoli and the biggest one in the peninsula of Paliki.
 Lixouri is a lively working town and port with an interesting street layout, an impressive main square and houses with gardens full of flowers.